Naveduran/readmegenerator/README.md

 ## Environment
 This project has been tested on Ubuntu 14.06.6 LTS

 ## Version
 Released on April 29th of 2021.
+- Links of the files added on May 6th.

 ## Authors
 * **Nicolás Urrea Rangel:** - [Email](nico15935746@gmail.com)
 * **Natalia Vera Duran:** - [Email](naveduran@gmail.com)
+* **Juan David Avila Caycedo:** - [Email](juanavila12.0308@gmail.com)

+## Acknowledgment
+By all your interest support, advice, and testing: [Sergio Ramos] - (https://github.com/Sergioarg), [Alexander Forero] - (https://github.com/ForeroAlexander), [Jean Pierre] - (https://github.com/jeanpierreba) and [Holberton] - (https://www.holbertonschool.com/), our programming school, for making us to create a repo for day and then ask for readmes in each.